Back

 });

-To get data from GraphQL, I also need to create a query.
-A GraphQL query is basically a string that tells the server what kind of data the client is looking for based on the data types.
+To retrieve data from GraphQL, I also needed to create a query.
+A GraphQL query is a string that tells the server what kind of data the client is looking for based on the data types.

-A simple query to get some user information of the user with the id 123 could look like this:
+A simple query to get some user information for a user with ID 123 might look like this:

 query {